Capgemini/xrm-datamigration-xrmtoolbox/README.md

 Once the installation has completed successfully, you will see the CDS Data Migrator listed in the Tools windows as shown below
 ![CDS Data Migrator](images/CDSDataMigrator.png "CDS Data Migrator")

 Click the CDS Data Migrator to launch it.
-You will be prompted for a connection to Dynamics 365 organization as shown in
+You will be prompted for a connection to Dynamics 365 organization as shown below

 ![Connectionstring prompt](images/ConnectionStringPrompt.png "Connectionstring prompt")

 Provide valid connection details